 Berggaard Amundsen’s futuristic warehouse and headquarter outside of Oslo is quite unique: Because the electronics wholesaler wanted their new 14,000 m2 building to act as a visual representation of the products they sell, they had 1,050 solar panels installed on the roof – as well as solar panels covering 50 m2 of the façade.

 Even in Norway, with little sunlight and snow during the winter season, the facility generates 230.000 kilowatt hours of pure solar energy a year.
-The solar panels makes Berggaard Amundsen (BA) self-sufficient from April to September and also provide power to 40 electrical car chargers that are available to use for the local neighborhood.
-As a result, BA received an «Eco-lighthouse» certification for setting up an environmentally-friendly warehouse facility.
+The solar panels make Berggaard Amundsen (BA) self-sufficient from April to September and also provide power to 40 electrical car chargers that are available to use for the local neighborhood.
+As a result, BA received an «Eco-lighthouse» certification for setting up an environmentally friendly warehouse facility.

 «The AutoStore robots’ energy consumption is extremely low, and they regenerate power every time they lower a bin or reduce speed – just like an electrical car.
 This means they are a perfect fit for sustainable warehouses.
 Berggaard Amundsen’s warehouse is better for the environment and also cost-efficient.
-It’s a win-win» Niklas Poulsen from System Sales at Element Logic says.
+It’s a win-win» says Niklas Poulsen from System Sales at Element Logic.

 The BA warehouse’s grid holds 17,000 bins, with 17 robots doing the work.
 Considering that ten robots use the same amount of energy as one vacuum cleaner, and 70 percent of BA’s picking is done through AutoStore, it’s evident that the overall energy consumption in the new warehouse is very low compared to other warehouses.

 The electronics market is highly competitive, and BA acknowledges that their part in the value chain relies on serving their customers instantly.